-A search of the Atlas of NSW Wildlife (OEH 2015) found several hundred Koala records within 10km of the study area.
+A search of the Atlas of NSW Wildlife (OEH 2018) found several hundred Koala records within 10km of the study area.
 With the exception of three (3) isolated records from Middleton Grange (approximately 8km to the north) all remaining records are from the well-known and researched Koala population that occurs along the Georges River east of Campbelltown.
 There is no opportunity for connectivity of habitat between these records and the study area and no other nearby records.
-As such, the study area is not considered to comprise CKH as defined under SEPP 44 and the Koala will not likely offer a constraint to rezoning within the study area.
+As such, the study area is not considered to comprise CKH as defined under SEPP 44.